 1. Entry to Montenegro for Russians is still visa-free for one month (unlike, for example, from Croatia).

-2. The average daily temperature on the Montenegrin coast in January is approx. +10 degrees.
-It rains in winter - stock up on a good umbrella, and even better, rubber boots so that wet feet do not interfere with sightseeing!
-There is no snow on the coast.
-On the coast, snow is wine on the mountain peaks, occasionally the wind brings it down, but it immediately melts.
+2. The average daytime temperature on the Montenegrin coast in January is around +10°C (50°F).
+It rains in winter.
+Bring a good umbrella, and even better, rubber boots, so wet feet don't interfere with your sightseeing!
+There's no snow on the coast.
+Snow falls on the mountain peaks; occasionally, the wind blows it down, but it melts quickly.

-3. In winter, there are no crowds of tourists who do not allow passage in summer - all of Montenegro is yours!
-Deserted narrow streets of old cities, beaches immediately become more spacious, you can even run without worrying about stepping on someone.
-Sitting and listening to the sound of the surf, watching the fishermen and seagulls… where is my glass of Vranats..?
+3. In winter, there are no crowds of tourists like in the summer.
+Montenegro is yours!
+The deserted narrow streets of the old towns, the beaches suddenly feel more spacious, you can even run without worrying about stepping on anyone.
+Sit and listen to the sound of the surf, watch the fishermen and seagulls… where's my glass of Vranac?

 4. Prices in restaurants are lower than in high season.
 Many summer restaurants are closed, but from those that are open, a new restaurant will be enough for you every day 🙂